 On top of her wellness brand and teaching gig, Daniele also makes money via her appearances on reality TV.
 While it’s unclear how much she makes per episode, RadarOnline previously reported that the network pays their American cast members between $1,000 and $1,500 per episode.

-also has another stream of income.
+Daniele also has another stream of income.
 She is on the platform Cameo, where she creates personalized video messages for fans.
-According to her profile, the reality star charges $44 for personalized videos, $333 for business videos and $10 for quick messages.
+According to her profile, the reality star charges $55 for personalized videos and $10 for quick messages.

 How Much Money Does ’90 Day Fiance’ Star Danielle Make?

-While it’s unclear how much Daniele makes in her salary, her status as the breadwinner in her marriage will become a source of tension between her and Yohan.
-In the 90 Day Fiancé: The Other Way season 4 trailer, the couple get into a tense fight over their finances.
+While it’s unclear how much Daniele makes in her salary, her status as the breadwinner in her marriage continues to be a source of tension between her and Yohan.
+During season 4 of 90 Day Fiancé: The Other Way, the couple got into a tense fight over their finances.

 “I pay for everything, you need to do more things,” she told him in Spanish.
 He responded, “Look, here, the man works [and] the woman does the housework.”